Two-sample Testing with Block-wise Missingness in Multi-source Data: Abstract

 \section{Abstract}

-Multi-source and multi-modal datasets are increasingly common in scientific research, yet they often exhibit \emph{block-wise missingness}, where entire data sources or modalities are systematically absent for subsets of subjects.
-This structured form of missingness presents significant challenges for statistical analysis, particularly for two-sample hypothesis testing.
-Standard approaches such as imputation or complete-case analysis can introduce bias or result in substantial information loss, especially when the missingness mechanism is not random.
-To address this methodological gap, we propose the Block-Pattern Enhanced Test (BPET), a general framework for two-sample testing that directly accounts for block-wise missingness without requiring imputation or deletion of observations.
-As a concrete instantiation, we develop the Block-wise Rank In Similarity graph Edge-count (BRISE) test, which extends rank-based similarity graph methods to settings with block-wise missing data.
-Under mild conditions, we establish that the null distribution of BRISE converges to a $\chi^2$ distribution.
-Simulation studies show that BRISE consistently controls the type I error rate and achieves good statistical power under a wide range of alternatives.
-Applications to two real-world datasets with block-wise missingness further demonstrate the practical utility of our method in identifying meaningful distributional differences.
+Multi-source and multi-modal datasets are increasingly common in scientific research, yet they often exhibit \emph{block-wise missingness}, where entire modalities are systematically absent in some sources or no single source contains all modalities.
+This structured missingness poses major challenges for two-sample hypothesis testing.
+Standard approaches, such as imputation or complete-case analysis, may introduce bias or suffer efficiency loss, especially under missingness-not-at-random mechanisms.
+To address this challenge, we propose the Block-Pattern Enhanced Test, a general framework for constructing two-sample testing statistics that explicitly accounts for block-wise missingness.
+We show that the framework yields valid tests under a new condition allowing for missing-not-at-random mechanism.
+Building on this general framework, we further propose the Block-wise Rank In Similarity graph Edge-count (BRISE) test, which accommodate heterogeneous modalities using rank-based similarity graphs.
+Theoretically, we establish that the null distribution of BRISE converges to a $\chi^2$ distribution, and that the test is consistent both in the standard asymptotic regime and in the high-dimensional low-sample-size setting under mild conditions.
+Simulation studies demonstrate that BRISE controls the type-I error rate and achieves strong power across a wide range of alternatives.
+Applications to two real-world datasets with block-wise missingness further illustrate the practical utility of the proposed method.

 {\it Keywords:} Nonparametric test; Multi-modality data; Rank-based methods; Graph-based statistics; High-dimensional inference.

 \spacingset{1.45}